East Kilbride F.C.

 Formed in 2010 with the intention of bringing senior football to one of Scotland's largest towns, the club initially competed in amateur football before becoming one of the founder members of the Lowland League in 2013.
 The club became a full member of the Scottish Football Association (SFA) in 2014, entitling them to automatic entry to the Scottish Cup.
+East Kilbride became a member of the Scottish Professional Football League in 2025 after winning the Pyramid play-offs.

 History

 The club was launched officially by two former Old Firm players, John Hartson and John Brown, once of Celtic and Rangers respectively.
 The club was resurrected after folding in the 19th century, having been initially founded in 1871.

 Original club

 The original club was formed in 1871, making it one of the earliest formed clubs in Scotland.
 The first office bearers included the quaintly titled Croupier, which today would be recognised as Treasurer.
 The first recorded match was a 1–0 defeat by a Queen's Park second eleven in April 1872.
 They drew 0–0 with the same team later that year.
 During the 1870s the club folded and resurrected several times, which was a regular occurrence at that time for football clubs.
 The original club colours were navy and gold according to evidence from the SFA Museum of Football.
 The original club did not have a badge, which was customary at the time too.
 The team played at Kirktonholme in 1876, winning three, losing nine and drawing three games.
 The team played at Show Park in 1877 and had a better season, winning six, losing six and drawing six.
-The club participated in some of the earliest editions of the Scottish Cup in seasons 1878–79 and 1879–80, going out in the first round in both seasons.
+They participated in some of the earliest editions of the Scottish Cup in seasons 1878–79 and 1879–80, going out in the first round in both seasons.